Security Considerations for SQL Server in Azure Virtual Machines

 To configure this after provisioning, you have two options:

-For Resource Manager VMs, you can select SQL Server configuration from the VM overview blade.
+For Resource Manager VMs, you can select Security from the SQL virtual machines resource.
 This provides an option to change the port.

 For Classic VMs or for SQL Server VMs that were not provisioned with the portal, you can manually configure the port by connecting remotely to the VM.
 For the configuration steps, see Configure a Server to Listen on a Specific TCP Port.
 If you use this manual technique, you also need to add a Windows Firewall rule to allow incoming traffic on that TCP port.